 A is any molecule that can help show when your body is working normally or abnormally.
 This includes in certain cells associated with advanced NSCLC.

 A identifies biomarkers by testing body tissue, blood or other bodily fluids and can help your doctor determine which treatment is best for you.
-If your tumor tests positive for EGFR exon 19 deletions or exon 21 L858R mutations (sometimes referred to as "common") or the RYBREVANT® may be right for you.
+If your tumor tests positive for EGFR exon 19 deletions or exon 21 L858R substitution mutations (sometimes referred to as "common") or the RYBREVANT® may be right for you.
 Ask about biomarker testing at your next doctor’s appointment.

 A protein called an epidermal growth factor receptor (EGFR) is found on both normal cells and cancer cells.
 It drives cells to survive and grow.
 EGFR mutations may cause cancer cells to overgrow and spread to other parts of the body.